CivicActions/guidebook/docs/050-how-we-work/digital-nomad/04-when-things-go-wrong.md

 **Note: In almost all cases, the data on the laptop/phone is far more valuable then the actual laptop/phone.**

 - In case your laptop or cell phone is stolen or destroyed
-  - Use LastPass to protect all your accounts, CivicActions accounts and any client accounts!
-Once you discover the theft, login to LastPass and disable LastPass for that stolen device.
+  - Use an encrypted password protector to protect all your accounts, Bloom Works accounts and any client accounts!
+Once you discover the theft, you can login to your password service and disable access for that stolen device.
   - Make sure you have redundant two factor auth in case people try to break into your accounts before you notice the theft.
   - Make sure you regularly check code into git, and consider a remote backup if you have critical work files that are not stored in Google Drive, Dropbox or in repositories
   - Know shops where you can quickly repair/replace technology if needed